mattmceuen/airskiff/README.rst

   ./tools/deployment/developer/ceph/140-pegleg.sh
   ./tools/deployment/developer/ceph/150-deploy-software.sh

+Don't forget to read the contents of these scripts as you run them -- learning what's going on is the point!

 Once you have a running cluster on your laptop, if you're doing development on one of these projects (e.g. Shipyard), you can deploy your changes into a running cluster like so: